yberregu/ELK_Project1/README.md

   Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it? the filebeat{filebeat-configuration.yml}, to webservers filebeat dir.
 - Which file do you update to make Ansible run the playbook on a specific machine?
-We update nano filebeat-config.yml, hosts: ["10.1.0.4:9200"]
+We update nano filebeat-config.yml,
+  hosts: ["10.1.0.4:9200"]
   username: "elastic"
   password: "changeme”

  setup.kibana:
   host: "10.1.0.4:5601".
-  -How do I specify which machine to install the ELK server on versus which to install Filebeat on? change host installation hosts to either webservers or elk.
+  -How do I specify which machine to install the ELK server on versus which to install Filebeat on? c host installation hosts to either webservers or elk.
 - Which URL do you navigate to in order to check that the ELK server is running? http://<(YourIpAddress)>:5601/app/kibana#/home

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.